The Definitive Buying Guide

 Triple glazing as a no-cost standard?
 Yes — every model No No No No (available via 109mm frame at extra cost) No

-Opening windows Size-appropriate per model Corner + opening lozenge windows standard Standard on all models Available for ventilation Bespoke per project Velux options on apex/hipped roofs
+Opening windows Size-appropriate per model Corner + opening lozenge windows standard Standard on all models Available for ventilation Bespoke per project One 770mm side window each side with top-opening vent (standard)

 Key takeaway